 So there you have it: teachers are bored; Word and Excel are out; and Scratch is in.

 There is also a few bits of silly trendy stuff, like mention of using "3D printers" and so on, but you have to remember that nearly all politicians know nothing of science, math or computing and so aren't really well placed to say sensible things about it.
 Political statements are usually aimed at the "common man" and hence tend to be trendy even if they ring a bit hollow with anyone who knows a little more.

 What really matters is that an example has been set and computer science - understanding computers, how they work and making them do new things - is in.
 This cannot be a bad thing, but it hasn't stopped many from criticizing the basic idea of teaching children as young as 5 to interact with computers and encounter the ideas of programming.
 It seems to be a lack of understanding of how broad an intellectual discipline programming and computer science is.

 A more realistic worry is that there won't be the teaching expertise to teach the subjects.
 The education department, together with the British Computer Society, is running a campaign to get new blood to teach computer science with awards of £9,000 to £20,000 to people signing up to the computer science initial teacher training scheme which starts in September 2013.

 Of course, this isn't going to be enough and there will have to be extensive retraining for teachers.
 The government and industry seem very excited by the new opportunities - the teachers less so.
-The one important point is that with easy to use programming tools like Scratch programming isn't as difficult as it used to be - seeing the intellectual content of computer science and teaching algorithmic though is still going to be difficult but no more difficult than teaching math rather than arithmetic.
+The one important point is that with easy to use programming tools like Scratch programming isn't as difficult as it used to be - seeing the intellectual content of computer science and teaching algorithmic thought is still going to be difficult, but no more difficult than teaching math rather than arithmetic.

 The new curriculum comes into effect across all levels of education from September 2014.